Skip to main content

 It becomes a contract problem as soon as it can change what you actually receive or when you receive it.
 Verify the treaty text and local implementation together with the client’s withholding workflow, required forms, and named finance owner.
 Before signing, treat net-pay protection as an execution item, not a verbal assumption.
 Escalate if ownership, forms, or withholding logic are still unclear.

 Treat service PE as treaty-specific and tie the review to your delivery footprint.
-Verify the treaty wording in force, whether connected work is aggregated, and any applicable threshold only after verification.
+Verify the treaty wording in force, whether connected work is aggregated, and any applicable threshold that still needs confirmation.
 Before signing, track days by person and country and include renewals, subcontractors, and follow-on phases in the same log.
 Escalate when staffing or travel plans could change the outcome.
 Use this services PE guide before kickoff if needed.

 In practice, this is a fee-classification question that can affect withholding and compliance steps.
 Do not assume the outcome from model language alone.
 Verify the treaty in force, any protocol, and how the client classifies your scope.
 Before signing, split services from IP, know-how, or license rights and keep invoice lines aligned to that split.
 Escalate if the SOW still mixes services with reuse or rights terms.